María Soledad Iparraguirre

-María Soledad Iparraguirre Guenechea (born Eskoriatza, 1961), known as "Marisol" until 1994 and "Anboto" thereafter, is a senior figure in the Basque separatist group ETA and the second woman, after Dolores González Cataráin (alias "Yoyes"), to be a member of ETA's executive.
+María Soledad Iparraguirre Guenechea (born Eskoriatza, 25 April 1961), known as "Marisol" until 1994 and "Anboto" thereafter, was a senior figure in the Basque separatist group ETA and the second woman, after Dolores González Cataráin (alias "Yoyes"), to be a member of ETA's executive.
 Arrested in October 2004, in December 2010 she was sentenced by French courts to 20 years in prison.
+On May 3, 2018, she, together with Josu Urrutikoetxea, voiced the final statement with which the terrorist organization announced its dissolution.

 Early life

 When Iparraguirre was a child, her family ran safe houses for ETA.
 As a teenager in the late 1970s, she joined the Vizcaya unit of ETA, working mainly as a courier for the group.
 When Iparraguirre was 20, police raided her family home and found 8,000 kg of dynamite brought from France.
 During the operation her boyfriend José Manuel Aristimuño, alias "Pana", was killed, while her father fled to France.
 At the time, she was studying to become a teacher.
 Though arrested by police during this operation, she was released and fled to France.
 After her lover's death she became more actively involved in ETA, going on to become one of its "bloodiest" members.